Skip to main content

 “Moreover, he said that a true antiwar work revealed that ‘modern war destroys human character.’
 Mr. Jones said that the dehumanizing institutions of war symbolized the corrupting tendency of contemporary institutions.”

-Enlightening though it is, the book is anything but a breezy read.
+And you certainly see all these ideas on display in From Here to Eternity, even if the book itself is anything but a breezy read.
 At nearly 900 pages, there’s a lot of stuffing between the book’s narrative turn-points.
 The good news is that means very few plotlines needed to be dropped when adapting the book into film, fewer I’d say than your standard Harry Potter book.
-The book has some extra background for Prewitt, some third-tier characters whose contributions are easily truncated or dropped, Prewitt does a stint in the stockade, but otherwise the story itself makes the jump to film with impressive retention.
+The book has some extra background for some of the characters, a few third-tier characters whose contributions are easily truncated or dropped, Prewitt does a stint in the stockade, but otherwise the story itself makes the jump to film with impressive retention.
 Some of the dialogue even translates word-for-word.

 The biggest obstacle this movie faced in adaptation was not the length of the book on which it was based.
 Not by a longshot.